Gießen, August 2014

 The most significant innovation is Skeirs’ being a minuscule font now, which should improve screen display of Gothic texts considerably.
 I haven’t deleted the hitherto existing majuscules, but moved them to the private use area of Unicode.
 This, and my intention of doing it likewise with future fonts, have rendered it necessary to create a Gothic keyboard layout of my own.
 When using it, the majuscules can be reached by holding shift.

 My very first font, Ulfilas, will soon be replaced by a completely newly designed one, “Ulfilas II”.
 Other projects are “Pfeffer Simpelgotisch” and “Pfeffer Mediæval”.
-Pfeffer Simpelgotisch will be a blackletter designed very simple and making intensive use of the so called OpenType Features, above all of the automatic glyph substitution.
+Pfeffer Simpelgotisch will be a blackletter designed very simple and making intensive use of the so-called OpenType Features, above all of the automatic glyph substitution.
 Pfeffer Mediæval on the contrary shall become a Carolingian minuscule, standing out rather due to its vast range of glyphs than due to sophisticated OpenType usage.
 A Gothic and a Runic set will be included again.

 All of the fonts offered at this site can, as hitherto, be downloaded and used freely for non-commercial use.
 If you like the fonts or if you like to comment on them or to make a proposal, feel free to write into my guestbook!
 Hoping to have provided a humble benefit to the world (or at least to the appropriately interested part of it), I remain